Good Governance: Art or Science?

 One of the primary reasons why boards perform poorly is the governing system—or lack thereof—they use to do their work.
 In most cases, boards have no defined governing system.
 They have not taken the time and effort as a body to consciously decide what their jobs are and how they should do them.
 Boards tend to do what they have always done, as they have always done it.
 They are trapped by their own inertia.

 Examples of poor logic and no systems:

-- Approving superintendent recommendations about operational matters, in many instances after the decisions have been made and are in effect.
+- Approving CEO recommendations about operational matters, in many instances after the decisions have been made and are in effect.

-- Meeting time wasted on routine, sacred cow items instead of focused on meaningful analysis of all student achievement.
+- Meeting time wasted on routine, sacred cow items instead of focused on meaningful analysis achievement.

-- Evaluating the superintendent using a meaningless checklist, as opposed to tying superintendent performance to defined student and district performance.
+- Evaluating the CEO using a meaningless checklist, as opposed to tying CEO performance to defined performance expectations.

 - Failure to self-reflect and evaluate the board’s own performance.

-- Failure to recognize the need for strategic and on-going communication and advocacy with district taxpayers and patrons.
+- Failure to recognize the need for strategic and on-going communication and advocacy with the organization’s owners, be they association members or district taxpayers and patrons.

-The science of good governance includes the board’s deciding, as a body, what its work is and how it chooses to get it done.
-It is the structural and procedural part of the board’s leading the district from the boardroom.
+The science of good governance includes the board’s deciding, as a body, what its work is and how to get it done.
+It is the structural and procedural part of a board’s leadership.

-There are available established governance models designed to provide the procedural framework for good governance.
-Boards in these customized, policybased models develop and implement governing policies that:
+There are established governance models—including our own Coherent Governance® – designed to provide the procedural framework for good governance.
+Boards using these models develop and implement governing policies that: